baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

 In the above example, the `connectionURL` attribute points to the required value.
 It will be injected as `uri`.

-## Mount the entries of a collection into the binding Secret selecting the key and value from each entry
+## Extract the entries of a collection into the binding Secret selecting the key and value from each entry

 Consider this example from a backig service resource: